staticbg/Game_of_Chess/README.md

 Goals for the second milestone
 ------------------------------

-To have working move validations for every figure.
+    1) To have working move validations for every figure.

-To make thorough tests.
+    2) To have thorough tests.

-To have at least started work on the consol UI.
+    3) To have at least started work on the console UI.